-67. Compliance Assessment - Acoustic Impact Assessment and Mitigation Report

-- A) Submit to the MEDQ for Compliance Assessment an Acoustic Impact Assessment and Mitigation Report, prepared with reference to the provisions of the Acoustic Assessment, revision 10, prepared by Acoustic Logic, dated 10.05.2017.
-This Acoustic Impact Assessment and Mitigation Report is to be certified by a suitably qualified and experienced person, and is to address at a minimum: - i) The Brisbane City Plan 2014, Noise Impact Assessment Planning Scheme Policy; - ii) Mitigation measures required for the Development so that no environmental nuisance is caused to neighbouring or nearby sensitive uses, as a consequence of the cumulative effect of the approved non-residential uses, mechanical plant and equipment; and - iii) Australian Standard AS2107 "Acoustics Recommended Design Sound Levels and Reverberation Times for Building Interiors" using the methods set out in Australian Standard AS3671 "Acoustics Road Traffic Noise Intrusion Building Siting and Construction" by demonstrating that the design for all proposed accommodation units, excluding those in Heritage Buildings, affected by Road traffic noise achieve the relevant internal maximum design sound levels. - Design and construct all Development, where applicable, to achieve compliance with the noise criteria of the Acoustic Impact Assessment and Mitigation Report approved under part a) of this condition - c) Submit to the MEDQ, certification from a suitably qualified and experienced person that all Development complies with the noise criteria of the Acoustic Impact Assessment and Mitigation Report approved under part a) of this condition.

-a) Prior to commencing use in the relevant Precinct, Subprecinct or Stage
+Envir onm nent 67. mpliance Assessment - Acoustic Impact Assessment and igation Report a) Submit to the MEDQ for Compliance Assessment an Acoustic Impact Assessment and Mitigation Report, prepared with reference to the provisions of the Acoustic Assessment, revision 10, prepared by Acoustic Logic, dated 10.05.2017.
+This Acoustic Impact Assessment and Mitigation Report is to be certified by a suitably qualified and experienced person, and is to address at a minimum: i) The Brisbane City Plan 2014, Noise Impact Assessment Planning Scheme Policy; ii) Mitigation measures required for the Development so that no environmental nuisance is caused to neighbouring or nearby sensitive uses, as a consequence of the cumulative effect of the approved non-residential uses, mechanical plant and equipment; and iii) Australian Standard AS2107 "Acoustics - Recommended Design Sound Levels and Reverberation Times for Building Interiors" using the methods set out in Australian Standard AS3671 "Acoustics - Road Traffic Noise Intrusion Building Siting and Construction" by demonstrating that the design for all proposed accommodation units, excluding those in Heritage Buildings, affected by Road traffic noise achieve the relevant internal maximum design sound levels. , Prior to commencing use in the relevant Precinct, Sub- precinct or Stage b) Design and construct all Development, where applicable, to achieve compliance with the noise criteria of the Acoustic Impact Assessment and Mitigation Report approved under part a) of this condition b) As required c) Submit to the MEDQ, certification from a suitably qualified and experienced person that all Development complies with the noise criteria of the Acoustic Impact Assessment and Mitigation Report approved under part a) of this condition. c) 3 months after commencing of use 68.
+Air Quality a) Design all Development to be in accordance with the recommendations contained Section 9 of the approved Air Quality Assessment, revision 6, prepared by ASK Consulting Engineers, dated 12.05.2017. í c c F Prior to commencing use of the relevant Precinct or Sub- precinct b) Submit to the MEDQ a report from a suitably qualified and experienced person certifying that the Development has been undertaken in accordance with the recommendations contained Section 9 of the approved Air Quality Assessment, revision 6, prepared by ASK Consulting Engineers, dated 12.05.2017.
+C C F Prior to commencing use of the relevant Precinct or Sub- precinct